roehampton/module-content/software-development-1/week-01/lab/README.md

     counter + 1

-    8. Identify what kind of operators/values each one is with type()
+    8. Identify what kind of values each one is with type() 3 * 4
-       *
        ‘hi’
        -99.1
+       False
-        -
+       4 - 6.0
-       /
+       3.0 / 6
-       +
+       0 + 0
-       2
+       "2.0"
        0.00
-       **
+       2**3
        “My dog ate my homework"

-    9. Why does this expression cause an error?
-How can you fix it?

-    'I have eaten ' + 99 + ' burritos.’
+       7 == 3 + 4

+    9. Search online for the Python documentation for the len() function.
+It will be on a web page titled “Built-in Functions.”
+Skim the list of other functions Python has, look up what the round() function does, and experiment with it.

 FIN